flat design 3.0.

 Before flat design rose in popularity, skeuomorphic design was king.
 Skeuomorphic illustrations, icons and logos feature shading, highlights, textures and more in order to make images and objects look like their real-world counterparts.
 For example, when the first iPhone came out in 2007, its apps and buttons were designed to look realistic in order to help users transition to the experience of using a touchscreen with no tactile buttons.

-Flat Design 1.0: Simple and Streamlined
+Flat Design 1.0: Simple And Streamlined

 When the shift toward flat design began, users learned how to interact with touchscreen devices and they became familiar with common icons, shortcuts and device functions.
 Realistic designs were no longer needed to teach people how to use their devices, and in fact, complex, realistic designs started to feel cluttered within user interfaces.